 When the intracranial pressure increases beyond a certain point, herniation can occur.
 This can be:

 - Subfalcine (cingulate gyrus) herniation where the cingulate gyrus is displaced underneath the falx to the opposite side.
 This can cause compression of branches of the anterior cerebral artery.

 - Transtentorial (uncal, mesial temporal) herniation where the medial aspect of the temporal lobe is compressed against the tentorium cerebelli.

 - Tonsillar herniation where there is displacement of the cerebellar tonsils through the foramen magnum.
 This can cause compression of medullary respiratory centers.

 Diagnosis of Increased Intracranial Pressure

 A patient with raised intracranial pressure will usually have a headache.
-The current thinking is that this is the result of cranial nerve V pain fibers running along the dura and blood vessel.
+The most widely accepted theory is that this is the result of cranial nerve V pain fibers running along the dura and blood vessel.
 Patients may also have reduced consciousness; this can be from local lesions or from pressure pushing on the reticular formation (which is a structure in the brainstem involved in consciousness).
 Patients may also experience vomiting.

 Other symptoms and examination findings are localized and can be different dependent on the localization of the lesion.
 Herniation syndromes can also result in neurological deficits.